 (Source: Open Access.de http://openaccess.mpg.de/286432/Berlin-Declaration)

-A term sometimes used as a synonym for a “trademark.”
-In commercial circles, this term is used to refer to a combination of tangible and intangible elements (such as a trademark, design, logo, etc.) and the concept, image, and reputation that those elements convey about specified products and/or services.
+A term sometimes used as a synonym for “trademark."
+In commerce, brand is used to refer to a combination of tangible and intangible elements (such as trademark, design, logo, etc.) and the concept, image, and reputation that those elements convey about specified products and/or services.
 (Source: WIPO)

 In 2001, the Open Society Institute (OSI) held a meeting in Budapest, Hungary, to foster progress in making research articles in all academic fields freely available on the Internet.
 Those gathered produced the Budapest Open Access Initiative Declaration, one of the major milestones of the Open Access movement.
 (See also Budapest-Bethesda-Berlin (BBB).)
 The BOAI Declaration states that scholarly literature from all disciplines should be openly and freely accessible in order to disseminate to and have an impact on the world.
 The declaration states that scholarly journal literature can be made openly accessible through self-archiving by scholars and by scholars publishing in Open Access journals.
 (Source: Budapest Open Access Initiative http://www.budapestopenaccessinitiative.org/read)